-If I am a licence holder of an existing property covered under a mandatory licence, do I still need to apply for a licence?
+My property is a Housing in Multiple Occupation (HMO), do I still need to apply for a licence?

-If your privately rented property is already licensed under the Mandatory Licensing scheme, then you will not need to licence the property under the Selective Licensing scheme as this is a separate scheme.
-If you own a property within the Selective Licensing area that is occupied as a HMO by five or more unrelated occupants then you would need to make an application under the Mandatory Licensing scheme.
-This can be done using the same online application form - there is a box on page two of the form which asks if you want to apply for a mandatory or selective licence.
+If you own a property within the Selective Licensing area that is occupied as an HMO by five or more unrelated occupants then you would need to make an application under the Mandatory Licensing scheme.
+This can be done via the mandatory HMO licensing page on our website: Houses in multiple occupation - Gedling Borough Council